2 Dogs Pub

 Taste Of India

-Large spacious Indian restaurant and buffet on the northeast side of Cedar Rapids.
-Visit for a variety of standard Indian dishes as well as some you may not have encountered previously.
+Large spacious Indian restaurant and buffet on the northeast side of Cedar Rapids serving generous portions of Indian favorites.

 TCB Pool Hall